jithinsivadas7/jithinsivadas7/readme.md

 I'm detail-oriented and passionate about making your ideas a reality!

-Feel free to contact me if you have any questions or want to work together.
+Feel free to contact me at jithinsivadas7@gmail.com if you have any questions or want to work together.